Gaussian is All You Need: A Unified Framework for Solving Inverse Problems via Diffusion Posterior Sampling

 \section{Introduction}

 Diffusion-based models \cite{ho2020denoising,sohl2015deep, song2019generative, song2020score} have recently gained attention due to their powerful generative ability by learning complex data distributions.
-A number of recent methods have used diffusion-based models as priors for solving inverse problems. \cite{kawar2022denoising, zhu2023denoising}.
+A number of recent methods have used diffusion-based models as priors for solving inverse problems \cite{kawar2022denoising, zhu2023denoising}.
 Diffusion Posterior Sampling (DPS) \cite{chung2023diffusion} and $\Pi$GDM \cite{song2022pseudoinverse} are notable examples that incorporate widely adopted posterior sampling schemes in the reverse diffusion process.
 Nevertheless, both methods are computationally inefficient as they require computing gradients through the diffusion model to compute the conditional score.
 Furthermore, DPS uses inexact likelihood covariance matrix estimates (even for simple Gaussian priors).

-In this paper, we argue that the Gaussian prior is all you need to achieve the best of both worlds, providing both covariance correction and computational efficiency.
+\textbf{In this paper, we show that the Gaussian prior assumption is all that is needed to achieve the best of both worlds, offering both covariance correction and computational efficiency.} Building on this assumption, we propose a novel and simple sampling framework that is not only computationally efficient but also achieves performance that is competitive with, and in some cases surpasses, existing methods.
 Our work begins by computing the distribution of measurements conditioned on intermediate outputs of the diffusion network for simple Gaussian priors.
 For a linear inverse problem with a Gaussian prior, the conditional distribution has an explicit Gaussian form.
-We show that this distribution can lead to the conditional distribution proposed in $\Pi$GDM although both methods make start from different assumptions.
-For isotropic covariance cases, our expression is equivalent to DPS up to a scalar constant (see Section \ref{subsec:prior_approx}).
+This distribution has the same form as the conditional distribution proposed in $\Pi$GDM, even though both methods start from different assumptions (see Sec.~\ref{subsec:prior_approx}).
+Furthermore, for the isotropic covariance case, our conditional distribution is equivalent to the one used in DPS, up to a scalar constant (see Sec.~\ref{subsec:prior_approx}).
 While the conditional distribution is generally intractable for non-Gaussian priors, the form obtained under the Gaussian assumption serves as an approximation that results in remarkable reconstruction performance.
-Another key advantage of this assumption is that it allows us to bypass gradient computation through the network when computing the score of the conditional distribution.
-Our experiments show that computing gradients through the network can be up to $2\times$ costly.
+Figure~\ref{fig:ffhq_inp} presents some examples that illustrate how our method successfully recovers fine details that other methods fail to restore. \textbf{Another key advantage of this assumption is that it allows us to bypass gradient computation through the network when computing the score of the conditional distribution.} Our experiments show that bypassing gradients through the network can provide at least $2\times$ reduction in the computational cost.